nguyentr17/S17MAP/Jinlin-Yuan/Jan31_Meeting.md

 - When pulling data from the website:\
 	Let n be the last row of the existing data, then be sure to download from the n+1 row of the new dataset without bothering going through the entire dataset over and over. \
 	Make sure the new data set is clean as the old one, then add the new one to the old one to create a whole new dataset.}

+- Choose the "begin with" groupID

+- Use the updated code to clean/filter data

+- Show the sample size of the data as an output

+- Overlap the original boxplot with a jitter plot

+- Linear regression numShapes vs. timeUsed, and then see what happens if we break down by matchingScheme

+- Add a p-value, see how p-value changes when sample size/... change

+- see if there is a significant different between gender in all groups with n <= 50 or so. so is there a difference in gender or not?

+dplyr/tapply